chin-herng/chin-herng.github.io/docs/cs1231s-discrete-structures/index.rst

 Aligning to the course objectives listed above, it is insufficient to only intuitively understand the mathematical concepts being covered, or to only understand how to read and write mathematical proofs.
 You need the former to deal with the big picture, and the latter to correctly deal with the finer details.
 When you need to write down a proof, understand that an intuition must first be formed.
 When you are reading mathematics, do not stop at the symbolic level, but aim to go further into the author's mind.

 With all of these out of the way, the course will spend the first two weeks on logic, to make sure we are familiar with the various logical connectives and the laws relating them, as well as working with quantifiers.
-We will then apply them in whatever further topics we explore (starting with set theory).
+We will then apply them in whatever further topics we explore.